matter-labs/zksync-era/docs/setup-dev.md

 ## `Docker`

-Install `docker`.
+Install `Docker`.
 It is recommended to follow the instructions from the [official site](https://docs.docker.com/install/).

 Note: currently official site proposes using Docker Desktop for Linux, which is a GUI tool with plenty of quirks.
 If you want to only have CLI tool, you need the `docker-ce` package and you can follow [this guide](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04) for Ubuntu.

-Installing `docker` via `snap` or from the default repository can cause troubles.
+Installing `Docker` via `snap` or from the default repository can cause troubles.

-You need to install both `docker` and `docker-compose`.
+You need to install both `Docker` and `docker-compose`.

 **Note:** `docker-compose` is installed automatically with `Docker Desktop`.

-**Note:** On linux you may encounter the following error when you’ll try to work with `zksync`:
+**Note:** On Linux you may encounter the following error when you will try to work with `zkSync`:

 ```
 ERROR: Couldn't connect to Docker daemon - you might need to run `docker-machine start default`.
 ```

 If so, you **do not need** to install `docker-machine`.
-Most probably, it means that your user is not added to the`docker` group.
+Most probably, it means that your user is not added to the `Docker` group.
 You can check it as follows:

 ```bash
 docker-compose up # Should raise the same error.
 sudo docker-compose up # Should start doing things.
 ```

-If the first command fails, but the second succeeds, then you need to add your user to the `docker` group:
+If the first command fails, but the second succeeds, then you need to add your user to the `Docker` group:

 ```bash
 sudo usermod -a -G docker your_user_name